jijimenezf/promptopia_ts/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-# promptopia_ts
+# Notes from the developer
-Exercise from JSMastery (https://www.youtube.com/watch?v=wm5gMKuwSYk) but working with TypeScript
+This is the exercise from JSMastery (https://www.youtube.com/watch?v=wm5gMKuwSYk) but working with TypeScript.

+In a next commit, I'll be trying to add unit testing